Have you seen White-nose syndrome?

 - Read information for vets on the exclusion of White-nose syndrome.

-- Visit the Department of Environment and Science website for information about native wildlife.
+- Visit the Department of Environment, Science and Innovation website for information about native wildlife.

 - Contact the RSPCA emergency hotline on 1300 264 625 if you find injured wildlife.